[email protected] Lagos, Nigeria

 4. Sales Per Square Foot

-Sales/Sq Ft = Total Revenue ÷ Total Square Footage
+Sales/Sq Ft = Total Revenue / Total Square Footage of Selling Space

 Measures space productivity and helps optimize store layout, product placement, and real estate decisions.